 Passionate about helping others improve their lives, Chris serves on the board of lüō. lüō is a non-profit organization that works on empowering children in impoverished global communities by providing them with sustainable solutions including nutrition, biblical curriculum, education, and medical care.
 (For more information, please visit www.luo-setfree.org.

 Today Chris travels the country speaking to men’s groups, churches and religious organizations, rotary clubs, youth groups, touchdown clubs and corporations, inspiring others by sharing his story of living a faith-based lifestyle in an ego-centric culture.
 His “Live for More” motto inspires many who may find trusting God in today’s culture to be more and more daunting.

-Chris lives in Cumming, Georgia with his wife Michelle, daughter Piper, and son Rowan.
+Chris lives in Lafayette, Louisiana with his wife Michelle, daughter Piper, and son Rowan.

 On February 7, 2010, trailing 10-6 to the Indianapolis Colts at halftime of Super Bowl XLIV, New Orleans Saints head coach Sean Payton made one of the gutsiest calls in Super Bowl history when they started the second half with an onside kick called Ambush.

 Chris Reis, a back-up safety and special teams player, wasn’t supposed to recover the onside kick, but when the squiggling ball bounced off the chest of a Colts player, Chris pounced on the ball—and held on for everything he was worth.
 His recovery changed the tenor of the game and propelled the Saints to their first Super Bowl victory—and gave their Hurricane Katrina-weary fans something to cheer about.